Invasive Species Don’t Belong Here!

 Submit photo observations to Ontario’s Invading Species Awareness Program platform using the EDDMapS Ontario app.

-If you notice the leaves of previously healthy oak wilt turn brown this summer, let our invasive species team or the CFIA know.
+If you notice small cotton-like white sacs on the base of hemlock needles that is not snow, let our invasive species team and the CFIA know.

 Review Key Documents